 HEP B 3 injection series or positive serological titer

 Tetanus (within last 10 years)

 Tdap (once as an adult)

 CPR – American Heart Association BLS for Health Care Provider.
 No other CPR card accepted.
 No exceptions.

-NOTE: AFTER selection the student will be required to submit a physical (on the Health and Community Services approved form) and a negative 2 step TB results.Candidates must be aware that clinical facilities may have other requirements than those listed above.
+NOTE: AFTER selection the student will be required to submit a physical (on the Health and Community Services approved form) and a negative TB result.Candidates must be aware that clinical facilities may have other requirements than those listed above.

 Board of Nursing requirement (High School Graduates OR GED)

 - Oﬃcial High School Transcript with a date of graduation/completion or GED scores (Mandatory for ALL applicants).

 - Out of Country High School Transcripts must be translated into English by a certified translator.
 The original document must be also be submitted.